-Synovetin OA $^{\otimes}$ is provided in a 3 mL glass vial within a lead cylinder.
+Synovetin OA $^{\otimes}$ is provided in a 2, 3 or 5mL glass vial within a lead container (PIG).
 Each vial is for use with a single dog.

 The product should be stored in the cardboard shipping container until needed for use.
-The prescribed dose should be administered on the date noted on the certificate accompanying the Synovetin OA®; however, it can be administered the day before or after if circumstances require injection on a different day.
+The prescribed dose should be administered on the date noted on the certificate accompanying the Synovetin OA®; however, it can be administered the day before or the day after if circumstances require injection on a different day.
 Always use proper personal protection equipment and precautions for handling radioactive medical products, including nitrile gloves, splash shield, safety goggles, back-fastening gowns, head covers, booties, and surgical masks.

-STEP 1: When ready to withdraw the dose into a syringe and prior to removing the shrink wrap around the lead cylinder, gently shake the lead cylinder for approximately 10 seconds to ensure proper mixing of the product.
+STEP 1: When ready to withdraw the dose into a syringe, vigorously shake the lead PIG for approximately 10 seconds to ensure proper mixing of the product.